e-fever/qimmutable/README.md

 You need to understand how QAbstactItemModel works and emit insert, remove, move and update signals correctly.
 Otherwise, UI components like ListView will not react correctly.

-(3) Use implicit sharing class over QObject
+(3) Use immutable type / implicit sharing class over QObject

 QObject is not copyable and you need to manage its life cycle.
 It is not really a good solution as a data storage class.